Our Staff

 Jessica Rhys

 is the founder, operator and head teacher at Fiddleheads.
 Jessica has a degree in Environmental Education and Cross Cultural Studies from Prescott College in AZ.
 She has taught at the early childhood level in both public and private institutions including in the Patagonia School System in AZ, and at Mayberry Hill Preschool in Casco, ME.
 She long served as the Program Director at Cultivating Community in Portland, ME, a nonprofit dedicated to at risk youth development, urban gardening, and advocating for a sustainable local food system.
 She also served as the Coordinator of the Maine School Garden Network, helping to connect, support and implement school gardens around the state of Maine.
 In 2017 Jessica founded Fiddleheads Urban Forest Preschool in Portland, OR.
 In 2021 she sold that school to her longtime co-teacher, and it still exists today as a revered and highly sought after program in that city.
 She has recently moved back to New England and spent the 2020-21 school year as a teacher in the woods program at The Riley School in Rockport, Maine.
 She is grateful to finally be returned to her native Vermont after many years away and so thrilled to be running a forest school here and immersing children into the wilds of her own childhood landscape.
-Her most relevant training yet has been as the mother of her two sons, Torin age 12 and Roan age 9.
+Her most relevant training yet has been as the mother of her two sons, Torin age 14 and Roan age 11.

 As well as being a mother and a teacher Jessica is an artist, a stepmother of 4, a guitar player, an enthusiastic cook, an overly enthusiastic gardener, and an avid birdwatcher.
-She is proficient in Spanish and French, is working on Italian, and believes in the benefits of early exposure to foreign language.
+She is proficient in Spanish and French, is working on Italian and Portuguese, and believes in the benefits of early exposure to foreign language.
 She is passionate about early childhood education, and fosters a deep personal connection with the natural world.

 Michelle Aldrich